 Newscasters, also known as news analysts or news anchors, report local and international events on television or radio to audiences.
 At larger stations, newscasters might specialize in reporting specific aspects of news that broadcasts either locally or nationwide.
 Newscasters have the opportunity to communicate relevant and important information through broadcast journalism and news analysis to their TV or radio audiences.
 This profession requires a background in journalism and neutrality, as well as skills in public speaking and the ability to improvise.
 From local to national and international levels, newscasters can become important public figures in their communities.
 In 2015, the U.S. Bureau of Labor Statistics found that broadcast news analysts in general earned a median salary of $65,530 per year.

 |Key Skills||Professionalism, public speaking, journalistic inquisitiveness, approachability, and neutrality|

 |Median Salary (2015)||$65,530 per year (for all broadcast news analysts)|

 Employers typically prefer to hire newscasters who possess bachelor's degrees in journalism or mass communications.
-Most journalism or mass communications degree programs offer a concentration in broadcast journalism that prepares students for careers in newscasting.
-Students learn the basics of reporting and interviewing, broadcast journalism and investigative reporting.
+Most journalism or mass communications programs offer a concentration in broadcast journalism that prepares students for careers in newscasting.
+Students in these programs learn the basics of reporting, interviewing, and investigative reporting.
 An internship is often a required part of the curriculum.
 Many programs have students completing final projects similar to reporting a live story to an audience.

 Students desiring to become newscasters should participate in as many journalism and broadcasting activities as possible while enrolled in school.
 Many students complete an internship with the campus radio or television station but may also intern for a local station or news organization.
 Remaining in contact with professors and joining student clubs or professional organizations in the field can establish worthwhile contacts that may lead to employment opportunities.